foxmask/django-th/docs/user_guide/index.rst

 How to activate a service and fill the form
 -------------------------------------------

-From the page "My activated services" http://127.0.0.1:8000/th/service/ you have the list of the services you can use to get date or publish data.
+From the page "Services" http://127.0.0.1:8000/th/service/ you have the list of the services you can use to get date or publish data.

+The page is divided in two parts.

+One part: Activated Services, the ones that are already activated, the other part: Available Services, that you have not yet activated.

 To activate them, have a look at the page :ref:`Services list<services>` of each service that pleases you.